LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 feel like it's our fault, when we feel bad in a relationship

 because we're not getting our needs responded to.
-This drives the
+This drives our

-reflex to bury those needs, and make allowances/excuses for
+reflex to bury those needs, and automatically make allowances

-obstacles and odds.
-This impulse comes from archaic sensations of
+impulse stems from archaic sensations of shame which

-presumes that if we were truly lovable, we would get far more affection/attention,
+that if we were truly lovable, we would get far more affection and

-and be happy and content: It never takes into account
+attention, and feel happy and content: It never takes

-the other's inability to love him/herself, or anyone else!
+into account another's inability to love him/herself, or

 of every Caregiver's attachments is often the question; "when's